LnxFCA/balatro-menv/README.md

 ## Linux guide

+> The information here also applies to WSL (Windows Subsystem for Linux).

 This a guide for Linux users on how to use the tools here.

 Before using the scripts provided by this repository, you must first compile